AI-Native Interface

 Runbook automation — browse, execute with inputs, and track one run timeline.

-Pair machines, discover Hermes / Claude Code / Codex / OpenClaw instances, batch-add connectors, and sync attach-mode sessions.
+Pair machines, discover Hermes / Claude Code / Codex / OpenClaw instances, preview governance, batch-add connectors, sync attach-mode sessions, and inspect managed runtime state / sessions / pending permissions.

 Tool Reference#

-Complete parameter reference for all 40 tools.
+Parameter reference for the current MCP surface.
 Click a tool to expand its parameters.
 Parameters marked with * are required.

 Agents